PaulApivat/paulapivat/content/post/dsfs_7/index.md

 ## Overview

+This is a continuation of my progress through Data Science from Scratch by Joel Grus.
 We'll use a classic coin-flipping example in this post because it is simple to illustrate with both **concept** and **code**.
-My goal is to tie several concepts together including (traditional) Hypothesis and Inference, Estimation Theory, and Bayesian Inference.
-All using the same coin-flipping example.
+The goal of this post is to connect the dots between several concepts including the Central Limit Theorem, Hypothesis Testing, p-Values and confidence intervals, using python to build our intuition.

 ## Central_Limit_Theorem